Average KiwiSaver Balance by Age - What You Need to Know

 MoneyHub Founder Christopher Walsh shares his views on KiwiSaver (and the low balances currently invested):

+"Our number crunching is designed to make sense of where KiwiSaver (as a program) is at (and where it should be going).
+I make no apology about being pro-KiwiSaver: I believe it is the only tool to ensure New Zealanders are properly equipped for retirement.
+For this reason, I believe it should also be compulsory.
 However, what matters is where things are now.
 The good news is that younger New Zealanders (Generation Z and Millennials) have a significant KiwiSaver membership, with the 18-25 age group leading the pack.
 However, I don't believe KiwiSaver delivers sufficient balances for a comfortable retirement.
-For example, the average balance for those aged 61-65 sits at around $54,000, arguably a small nest egg.
+For example, the average balance for those aged 61-65 sits at around $69,000, arguably a small nest egg.
 Life expectancy in New Zealand is increasing, and there are potential discussions about extending the retirement age.
 Even if we don't see a change to 65, we need to prepare for a longer retirement and, therefore, more retirement savings.
-Most KiwiSaver balances are below the recommended amount for a comfortable retirement.
-The typical balance is below $60,000, but the recommended lump sum is upwards of $600,000 (as per Massey Research), so today's situation isn't good news.
 We're in a cost of living crisis - I believe those aged between 40 and 50 will face challenges in accumulating sufficient KiwiSaver savings for retirement due to high household expenses, rising interest rates, and having less time for compounding returns.
 It's never too late to double down on KiwiSaver contributions, but getting in early makes a difference.
 I'm pleased that the government is actively ensuring default KiwiSaver schemes encourage default fund members into more suitable funds.
 This means there's more hope for more young people to be in growth funds and, over time, maximise their balances.
 Ensuring the right fund allocation, consistent contributions, and taking advantage of employer and government contributions are essential strategies for optimising KiwiSaver benefits". |

 Christopher Walsh